 October 9, 1973 - Dr. Margaret Mead, noted anthropologist and writer, speaks at the National Press Club.
 Topic of Mead’s speech is “The State of the Sexes.”

-September 1, 1976 - Independent presidential hopeful Eugene McCarthy speaking at National Press Club.
+September 1, 1976 - A broadcast of Independent presidential hopeful Eugene McCarthy speaking at National Press Club.
 Topic of address is presidential race, the debates, and two-party system.

 October 30, 1979 - Human rights activist Joan Baez speaks before the National Press Club on the plight of the refugees of Kampuchea.